-This course takes you back in time to the Dutch Golden Age in the seventeenth century: the early modern period, when Dutch ships sailed the oceans from the Americas to the Indies, and the tiny Dutch Republic dominated the world's stage.
+This course takes you back in time to the Dutch seventeenth century: the early modern period, when Dutch ships sailed the oceans from the Americas to the Indies, and the tiny Dutch Republic dominated the world's stage.
 During this course you will find out what makes the Dutch Golden Age and its art so unique.
-Not everything is what it seems: an innocent bouquet of flowers hides a forbidden religious message and a happy family, where everyone is singing and laughing, turns out ot be a warning against an undisciplined lifestyle.
-Of course you will learn lots about the famous masters - Rembrandt, Vermeer and Hals for example - but there is much more to discover!
+Not everything is what it seems: an innocent bouquet of flowers hides a forbidden religious message.
+A happy family, where everyone is singing and laughing, turns out ot be a warning against an undisciplined lifestyle.
+Of course you will learn lots about the famous masters - like Rembrandt, Vermeer and Hals - but there is much more to discover!
 Besides painters, many more artists, such as architects, gold- and silversmiths and engravers, contributed to the fame of this age with their innovative artworks.
-And how did the trade with Asia influence the arts?
+Also, the trade with Asia influenced the Dutch art.

-This course gives students a broad overview of Dutch Art from the 16th and 17th century through the exploration of history, culture, daily life, academic approaches, excursions and case-studies.
+This course gives students a broad overview of Dutch Art from the 16th and 17th century through the exploration of history, culture, daily life, academic approaches and case-studies.

 Approximately 40 contact hours.
 The course combines many elements, from lectures to excursions: no day is the same.
 Typically, the morning part of the program takes place in a classroom, which could be a lecture or a seminar.
 You may also find yourself in a panel discussion, defending a particular approach to art.
 The afternoons (sometimes the entire day) are devoted to museum visits.
 Variation is ensured by going into the museum with a tour, in small groups or on your own with an assignment.
 During these excursions, we devote time to both the factual and technical aspects of the painting, as well as the more personal and subjective ones, so that by the end, you will have explored the paintings in many dynamic ways.
 Hidden meanings, unexpected techniques, your peers’ opinions or your own may surprise you and change and broaden your perception of the artworks again and again.